 Some of the more common types of cancer in which vaccines are now being studied include:

 This is not a complete list – vaccines are being studied in other types of cancer as well.
 For information on newer treatments for a particular type of cancer, please see our information on that type of cancer.

 Viruses are a type of germ that can infect and kill cells.
 Some viruses can be altered in the lab so that they infect and kill mainly cancer cells.
 These are known as oncolytic viruses.
 Along with killing the cells directly, the viruses can also alert the immune system to attack the cancer cells.

 An example is talimogene laherparepvec (Imlygic), which is an oncolytic virus that has been modified to make GM-CSF, a protein that boosts the immune response.
 This virus can be used to treat melanomas in the skin or lymph nodes that can’t be removed with surgery.
 It is injected directly into the tumors, typically every 2 weeks.
 This treatment can sometimes shrink these tumors, but it has not been shown to shrink tumors in other parts of the body.

 Other ways to boost the immune system

 Researchers have found immune system cells deep inside some tumors and have named these cells tumor-infiltrating lymphocytes (TILs).
-These cells can be removed from tumor samples taken from patients and made to multiply in the lab by treating them with IL-2.
+These T cells can be removed from tumor samples taken from patients and multiplied in the lab by treating them with IL-2.
 When injected back into the patient, these cells can be active cancer fighters.

-Treatments using TILs are being tested in clinical trials in people with melanoma, kidney cancer, ovarian, and other cancers.
-Early studies of this approach by researchers from the National Cancer Institute have been promising, but its use may be limited because doctors may not be able to get TILs from all patients.
+Treatments using TILs are being tested in clinical trials in people with melanoma, kidney cancer, ovarian cancer, and other cancers.
+Early studies of this approach by researchers from the National Cancer Institute have been promising, but its use may be limited because doctors might not be able to get TILs from all patients.